M230 Rugged Notebooks to the rescue

 To ensure the Tactical Response Units are able to deal with emergency patients quickly and efficiently, ultimately saving lives, it is essential that they can instantly gather information about a scene they are visiting, and this is where rugged notebook technology comes to the rescue.

 When attending incident sites, a SORT quite often requires information such as site plans to allow them to efficiently access casualties.
 Or they may have need of direct contact with sources of expert advice such as the poisons bureau or the HPS (Health Protection Scotland).
 Getting this highly relevant information to the responders on site is a major benefit.
-The quickest and best way to retrieve the information they require for this task is with notebook technology
+The right way to retrieve the information they require for this task is with notebook technology

 Funded directly by the Health Department of the Scottish Government, the National Risk and Resilience Department of Scottish Ambulance demonstrated the benefits of introducing rugged notebook technology into a typical working day and also why commercial notebooks weren’t up the task.